In Congo, activists look to Pope to boost forest protections

 The Laudato Si movement, which encourages those of Catholic faith to be involved in climate action, also voiced concern about oil and gas exploration in Congo.

-It “sets us on the path of more climate catastrophes that will disproportionately affect the poor,” said the movement’s Ashley Kitisya.
+It “sets us on the path of more climate catastrophes,” said the movement’s Ashley Kitisya.

 Nicole Winfield in Kinshasa, Congo and Krista Larson in Dakar, Senegal contributed to this report.